Kenya and Tanzania Safari Tour — Masai Mara, Serengeti and Ngorongoro Crater

 Day 14 – Return View details

-Free time depending on flight schedule and transfer to the airport.
+Free time according to flight schedule and transfer to the airport.

 Big cats are among the most sought-after sightings in Masai Mara and Serengeti.